hectorcorrea/solr-for-newbies/tutorial.md

 ### Installing Java

-To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and click the "DOWNLOAD" button at the top of the page to download the "Java Platform (JDK) 11".
+To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and click the "JDK Download" link.

-From there, under the "Java SE Development Kit 11.0.2", accept the license agreement  and select the file appropriated for your operating system.
-For Mac download the ".dmg" file (`jdk-11.0.2_osx-x64_bin.dmg`) and for Windows download the ".exe" file (`jdk-11.0.2_windows-x64_bin.exe`).
+From there, under the "Java SE Development Kit 13.0.2" select the file appropriated for your operating system.
+For Mac download the ".dmg" file (`jdk-13.0.2_osx-x64_bin.dmg`) and for Windows download the ".exe" file (`jdk-13.0.2_windows-x64_bin.exe`).
+Accept the license and download the file.

 Run the installer that you downloaded and follow the instructions on screen.
 Once the installer has completed run the `java -version` command again.
 You should see the text with the Java version number this time.